mendhak/calibre-web-kobo-sync-unread-books/README.md

 * In Calibre Web (app.db), the Kobo Shelf ID is `1``.
 * In Calibre DB (metadata.db), the Read column is in the table `custom_column_1`

+Worth considering:

+* The Calibre Web db has its own read_status column in the book_read_link.
+Could combine that, and not add to the Kobo shelf if the book is marked read in Calibre Web.